 What Paperwork Does Someone Have When They Get Out Of Jail?

-After an individual has been released from jail following an arrest, the next steps the person must take are going to be dependent upon the allegations put forth against them.
+After an individual has been released from jail following an arrest in Arizona, the next steps the person must take are going to be dependent upon the allegations put forth against them.
 If it is a misdemeanor offense, they are likely going to get a court date in about thirty days.
 They should have a piece of paper that says “Arizona Ticket and Complaint” that has a court date at the bottom of that document and an address for where that individual needs to be.
 It has a date, time, and an address where the court proceedings will take place.
 That is generally about the extent of the instructions that a person receives.
 They are supposed to show up at that address at that time, and obtain further instructions from the court clerk, or the staff at the counter.
 If they have an attorney that will all be handled by their attorney.

 However, if it is a more serious offense, like a DUI, you are going to have multiple documents.
 One is going to an Admin Per Se, and that document is going to address an individual’s driving privileges with the MVD.
 When a person is charged with a DUI, documents are filed in two separate locations, and an individual is going to get copies of those two documents.
 One document is the ticket that is filed with the court, and that is going to have the court date and the time that they need to appear.
 They are also going to get the admin per se document, the second document filed with the MVD, that is going to give them instructions in very fine print that says that their license is going to be suspended for a certain period based upon the circumstances of the case.